Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Virginia Tech has combined with its opponents to score more than 57.5 points in one game this season.
+- Virginia Tech's games have gone over 56 points in just one opportunity this season.

-- The two teams combine to score 77 points per game, 19.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 77, is 21 points above Saturday's over/under.

-- These two squads combine to surrender 41.2 points per game, 16.3 fewer than this contest's over/under.
+- The 41.2 combined points per game that these two squads have allowed this season are 14.8 fewer than the 56 total in this contest.

-- Panthers games have an average total of 56.2 points this season, 1.3 fewer than Saturday's over/under.
+- The average total in Panthers games this season is 56.2, 0.2 points more than Saturday's total of 56.

-- The 53.4 PPG average total in Hokies games this season is 4.1 points fewer than this game's over/under.
+- In 2021, games involving the Hokies have averaged a total of 53.4 points, 2.6 fewer than this game's set over/under.

 Pittsburgh Stats and Trends